 Aquaculture Development Bill:

-- The Bill was approved by Cabinet on 9 May 2018 and will now undergoing parliamentary processes (National Assembly has been informed). - The Bill was introduced to Parliament on 15 June 2018, currently under consideration by the National Assembly, thereafter will proceed to National Council of Provinces.
+- The Bill was approved by Cabinet on 9 May 2018 - The Bill was introduced to Parliament on 15 June 2018.
+It will be finalized by the 6th administration after the 8th of May 2019 elections.

 Strategic Environmental Assessment (SEA):